Leah’s ProducTea

 3. How to find product-market fit

 The loop to improve and find a sustainable product can be broken into 3 substeps.
-If the overall input (value proposition) and output (monetization) are good enough it’s very likely you found product-market fit because you increase continuously the number of people that love your product.
+If the overall input (value proposition) and output (monetization) are good enough it’s very likely you found product-market fit because you increase continuously the number of people who love your product.

 Important: The following loop is best found per ICP, it’s harder to proof for your overall audience if you mix them up.

-1. Proof of Value Proposition
+Proof of Value Proposition

-2. Proof of Value Experience
+Proof of Value Experience

-3. Proof of Monetization
+Proof of Monetization

 In general, it takes longer than you might assume.
 An often-cited number is 18 months.
 Obviously, it depends on the niche, industry, and other factors but the key takeaway here is that it takes longer than you think.